banool/aus-crypto-capital-gains-calculator/README.md

 This repo contains my efforts to build a generic tool for consuming crypto trades and determining the capital gains from them.

 ## Running
+If you want to use the GUI and don't want / know how to build it yourself, check out the [Releases](https://github.com/banool/aus-crypto-capital-gains-calculator/releases) tab.
+You can download a binary for your operating system there.

+## Developing

 ### GUI
 ```